manshour/stochasticity/README.md

 ## Description:

-This repository can be used to estimate time-resolved Drift and Stochasticity in non-stationary timeseries, as introduced in "Characterizing Time-Resolved Stochasticity in Non-Stationary Time Series", Rahvar et. al., (2024).
+This repository contains the codes needed for estimating time-resolved Drift and Stochasticity in non-stationary timeseries, as introduced in "Characterizing Time-Resolved Stochasticity in Non-Stationary Time Series", Rahvar et. al., (2024).

 ## Dependencies: